Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 Structure Your Content and Create a Site Map

-Your website’s navigation matters and is a great first step in getting your site into optimal shape.
-That is, the order in which your information is presented to users and search engines.
-This is often referred to as information architecture and reflected in your website’s menu.
+If you don’t have an XML sitemap created, this is a great first step in getting your site into optimal shape.
+Your website’s navigation is the visual representation of your XML sitemap.
+But in SEO, crawlers read your sitemap to determine the order in which your information is presented to users and search engines.

 Your visitors want to find what they’re looking for fast.
 Otherwise, they’ll bounce on over to your competitor’s website.
-Create a hierarchy that flows, makes logical sense, and gets visitors to where they want to go—ideally, to where they’ll make a purchase.
+Create a hierarchy that flows, makes logical sense, and gets visitors to where they want to go—ideally, to where they’ll complete a conversion.

 website hierarchy